w3c/webappsec/specs/subresourceintegrity/spec.markdown

 *   The author of a mash-up wants to make sure her creation remains in a working state.
 Adding [integrity metadata][] to external subresources defines an expected revision of the included files.
-The author can then use the reporting functionality to be notified of chanfes to the included resources.
+The author can then use the reporting functionality to be notified of changes to the included resources.

 *   An author wishes to load a resource over an insecure channel for performance reasons, but fall back to a secure channel if the insecurely-loaded resource